ramackersjp/install-script/readme.md

-#Simep shell script for exercieses and leurning:
+# Shell script for exercises and learning:

 When you running this shell script, bash will provide the number 88 in a loop.